Guidance for reviewers - BBSRC

 Most research grants undergo scientific assessment of research quality by UK and overseas experts in the field from academia, government or industry.
 The information provided here offers reviewers with general guidance on how to complete a review for the BBSRC.

-For more specific guidance on the completion of the reviewer form for an application, please refer to the guidance documents for grant reviewers.
-This guidance should be read in conjunction with the reviewer protocols, in the Je-S handbook.
-Specific guidance is available for each section of the reviewer form that you are asked to complete.
+For more specific guidance on the completion of the reviewer form for an application, please read about how reviewers use the UKRI Funding Service.
+Specific guidance is available on the reviewer form that you are asked to complete.

 Expectations of peer reviewers